dspace-group/dsV2Gshark/README.md

 ## Installation notes
 - The installer can be downloaded from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest)
+- To use the plugin without installer, download the zipped files from [GitHub Releases](https://github.com/dspace-group/dsV2Gshark/releases/latest) and copy its content manually into your Wireshark installation or into your personal plugin directory (Windows: %appdata%/wireshark/, Linux: ~/.local/lib/wireshark/).
+The filter buttons, color filter and I/O Graph configuration must be added manually in this case.
 - When updating Wireshark, please reinstall the plugin to avoid any warnings
 - Not compatible with other V2G dissector plugins.
 Please uninstall these plugins before installing dsV2Gshark.
 - Not compatible with 32 bit versions of Wireshark.